 Project Management Software With Client Communication Features: What to Look For

-These issues show up across industries.
+These issues appear across industries:

-A creative agency preparing campaign assets.
+- A creative agency preparing campaign assets

-A software team shipping new feature releases.
+- A software team shipping new feature releases

-A consulting team managing deliverables week-by-week.
+- A consulting team managing weekly deliverables

 Why Client Collaboration Matters